zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 It's okay to triage.
 Cross-cultural communication is hard.

+I've been trying to use dumb questions to improve my conversations.
+First, I want to question my own assumptions.
+I want to channel the unstoppable, obnoxious energy of a 3-year-old who always has time for 1 last, ego-shredding, "Why?"
+Ask yourself often enough and it begins to feel like a Zen koan.
+Yes but why!

+Second, I want to ask questions even when it feels like the answer is obvious to others.
+Something I've learned from therapists and journalists is that questions can be used to learn more about the person you're talking with and their assumptions.
+And, if I'm having a really good day, asking these "obvious" questions provides me with deeply-layered answers to questions I haven't even realized I'd need to ask.

 ## Some heuristics don't travel well

 Day-to-day, cultural context is so obvious you and I take it for granted.
 It is hard to see.
 What happens when you aren't in your day-to-day?
 Here are 3 situations that can still get me into trouble, despite decades of practice:

-1. **Stress.** When I'm hyper-vigilant, I label people's actions based on patterns that only matter in my own culture -- or in my own head.
+1. **Stress.** When I'm anxious, I label people's actions based on patterns that only matter in my own culture -- or in my own head.
 Beware the false positive.
 2. **On the job.** When I'm laser-focused, I ignore those pesky assumptions out on the periphery but I know better.
 Beware the red mist before the deadline.
 3. **Jet lag.** When I'm logy, my mind desperately wants the comfort of routine but I can't afford to "go with what you know."
 Beware the cozy cocoon.